Frequently Asked Questions

 What factors influence the flavor of honey?

-Since honey is a natural product, its flavor is influenced by the type of flowers from which bees gather nectar, the geographical region and the weather.
+Because honey is a natural product, its flavor is influenced by the type of flowers from which bees gather nectar, as well as the geographical region and the weather.

 Is honey pasteurized?